parsleyhealth/github-action-datadog/README.md

-# Hello world javascript action
+# Parsley Health CICD Datadog plugin

 This action reports Parsleyhealth cicd metrics and events to datadog